dotnet/docs-maui/docs/platform-integration/device/battery.md

 The energy-saver status of the device can be read by accessing the `EnergySaverStatus` property, which is either `On`, `Off`, or `Unknown`.
 If the status is `On`, the application should avoid background processing or other activities that may consume a lot of power.

 The battery will raise the `EnergySaverStatusChanged` event when the battery enters or leaves energy-saver mode.
-You can also obtain the current energy-saver status of the device using the static `Battery.EnergySaverStatus` property:
+You can also obtain the current energy-saver status of the device using the `EnergySaverStatus` property:

 The following code example monitors the energy-saver status and sets a property accordingly.